Vicomtech/NUBes-negation-uncertainty-biomedical-corpus/README.md

 }
 ```

-If you use IULA++, please cite also the paper describing the original corpus, IULA-SCRC:
+If you use IULA+, please cite also the paper describing the original corpus, IULA-SCRC:

 ```bibtex
 @inproceedings{marimon2017annotation,